This draft module was

 After the Event

-onfirm what you have learned about stakeholders and put it into action AFTER your event!
+Confirm what you have learned about stakeholders and put it into action AFTER your event!
 With your team, think about how you will engage key stakeholders, given what you have learned.
+Specifically think about:

 - How do they relate to your issue?
 How does it impact them?